 That is what the stats say about alcohol and its dangers in the USA.
 Now I would like to take a look at the Word of God, the Bible, and see what He (God) has to say on the subject and what connections we can make with His Word and the above mentioned stats.

 Wine is a mocker, strong drink a brawler, And whoever is intoxicated by it is not wise (Proverbs 20:1)

 First of all, God calls wine a “mocker”.
-The origin or the Hebrew word translated as “mocker” means gloomy.
-Wine promises to “lift your spirits” and usually does for a time yet as the effects wear off, the mode turns “gloomy” quickly.
+The origin of the Hebrew word translated as “mocker” means gloomy.
+Wine promises to “lift your spirits” and usually does for a time yet as the effects wear off, the mood turns “gloomy” quickly.
 How many people say that they drink just to “get away from everything and let loose”?
-How do they usually feel when the effect of the alcohol wear off?
+How do they usually feel when the effects of the alcohol wear off?
 How many people wake up the next day and are embarrassed or ashamed saying, “why in the world did I ever do that?”
 Strong drink is a synonym for alcohol and it is a brawler.
 The meaning of the word “brawler” is “to distract, to confuse, to enrage”.
 Strong drink can distract you for a time, but it also confuses, and enrages.
 How many people are down right mean when they drink?
 That is not a coincidence.
 Those who over consume alcohol are mocked, confused, and not wise.
 This is what God says on the subject and according to the stats that we saw earlier, it is not wise to over consume alcohol.